Borghese Gallery Reopens

 ROME 28 June 1997

-A unique purpose-built treasure-house of masterpieces, containing works from Titian's 'Sacred and Profane Love' and Raphael's 'Deposition', to Caravaggio's 'Jerome' and Bernini's 'Apollo and Daphne', the Borghese Gallery, having been, for close on four centuries, one of the primary reasons for visiting Rome, shut its doors early in 1984, and has been largely inaccessible ever since.
+A unique purpose-built treasure-house of masterpieces, containing works from Titian's 'Sacred and Profane Love' and Raphael's 'Deposition', to Caravaggio's 'Jerome' and Bernini's 'Apollo and Daphne' and 'Rape of Proserpina', the Borghese Gallery, having been, for close on four centuries, one of the primary reasons for visiting Rome, shut its doors early in 1984, and has been largely inaccessible ever since.

 The initial reason for the closure was the fall of some plaster in one of the gallery's ceilings, but further investigations revealed that the entire edifice was resting on an unstable honeycomb of subterranean grottoes and watercourses, and was in danger of collapse.
 Since then the years have passed, operations to consolidate the building have proceeded at a snail's pace, and as the exterior became progressively more dilapidated, the surrounding gardens sadder and scruffier, a growing generation has had to content itself with increasingly hazy descriptions of the past wonders of the interiors from its elders, and those over a certain age to reconcile themselves to going to their graves without ever seeing the glory that was the Borghese again.